KonstantinSimeonov/pastes/README.md

   - ~some sort of primitive server-side cache~
   - ~tune react-query opts~
 - ~add loading skeleton for most recent~ - just added a loader
+- remove `withClient` and just use prisma client
+- have a look at sentry